 Why Should You Map Your Processes?

 Process Mapping can be applied to all aspects of a business and showcase how each system works together.
-The visual component of Process Mapping enables employment to see tasks as they are outside of their job titles and emphasizes how each task is vital to the business goal.
+The visual component of Process Mapping enables employees to see tasks outside of their job titles and emphasizes how each task is vital to the business goal.
 Mapping your processes provides structure to business systems to see where the business succeeds, needs improvement or focus, and addresses questions related to performance, quality of work life, and work design.
 As a problem-solving process improvement tool, Process Mapping can be used in place of procedures for many business systems.